stella-project/stella-project.github.io/content/post/2024-08-14-Demo-Tutorial.md

 This section details the steps required to fully integrate experimental systems into the STELLA infrastructure.
 It covers logging into the STELLA Server as an administrator to activate systems, updating the STELLA App, launching and initializing the STELLA App, and indexing data for all systems to prepare them for searching.

 ### Activation and Updating
 First, we will log into the STELLA Server as an administrator to activate the newly registered experimental systems, using the credentials (admin@stella-project.org / pass).
 On the *systems* subpage we can activate the systems we would like to include in the next experiments.
 Through the *administration* site, we can update the STELLA App.
-This generates a docker compose file that can be used to rebuild the STELLA App inclunding all updated systems.
+This generates a docker compose file that can be used to rebuild the STELLA App including all updated systems.
 Alternatively we can manually create a docer compose file with the experimental systems.

 ### Building and Initializing STELLA App
 Now we can launch the STELLA App, which serves as the intermediary between the experimental systems, the production systems, and the search site.
 We start the service by navigating to the STELLA App directory and running `docker compose up`.